tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 network activity and can adaptively compromise either P or T, but not C1 or C2.
 Once compromised, the attacker has access to all session information and private key material.
-(This generalizes to arbitrarily many clients, proxies, and targets, with the constraint that not all targets and proxies are simultaneously compromised, and all but two clients are left uncompromised.)
+(This generalizes to arbitrarily many clients, proxies, and targets, with the constraint that not all targets and proxies are simultaneously compromised, and at least two clients are left uncompromised.)
 The attacker is prohibited from sending client identifying information, such as IP addresses, to targets.
 (This would allow the attacker to trivially link a query to the corresponding client.)